Bethel Office of Financial Aid

 Please use our secure upload link to submit documents.

-Important note: Some specific verification documents (i.e., Identity and Statement of Educational Purpose) will be required to be mailed to our office.
+Important note: Some specific verification documents (e.g., Identity and Statement of Educational Purpose) must be mailed to our office.

 Please mail your financial forms to: